 The target is charmed by you for the duration if the save is unsuccessful.
 The charmed target can still hear you but is incapacitated and unaware of its surroundings.

-Note: This spell ends if the target suffers any damage or is the target of another spell, and none of the target’s memories are altered.
+Note: The memory modifying time is stopped if the target suffers any damage or is the target of another spell, meaning none of the target’s memories are altered.